wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 ![](@attachment/Clipboard_2020-05-07-07-48-45.png) 3:13

 You can see if we call the `sayHi()` on the person object, we get the hey message returned with a name.

-But when we just call `sayHi()`, `this` is equal to the window because there is nothing that the method was bound to on the left hand side.
+But when we just call `sayHi()`, `this` is equal to the window because there is nothing that the method was bound to on the left-hand side.

 That is important.
-In Javascript, the `this` keyword is always defined by where the function is being called, and not where the function is being defined.
+In Javascript, the `this` keyword is always defined by _where the function is being called, and not where the function is being defined_.

 So although we defined the `sayHi` function inside of an object, it's not bound to it unless we call it as a method of an object.